Skip to main content

 How long can I stay in Italy?

 EU citizens can stay indefinitely.
-Non-EU visitors can stay up to 90 days within any 180-day period across all Schengen countries combined.
+Non-EU visitors can stay up to 90 days within any 180-day period throughout all Schengen countries combined.

 Last updated: